-If you have the ambition to work in the legal sector, at some point throughout your journey you will have heard about, or carried out, pro bono work.
+If you have the ambition to work in the legal sector, at some point throughout your journey you will have heard about, or carried out, pro bono work which is a form of solicitor work experience.
 Here, both lawyers and law students give up their time to volunteer to help those needing legal assistance, who may struggle to access this necessary support.

 Undoubtedly, pro bono work is beneficial in a number of ways.
 Especially in such a fiercely competitive sector, it’s extremely important to maximise your chances and therefore grab any opportunities that may arise.
 Pro bono is a way to give yourself that competitive edge over your peers, in order to make yourself stand out.